brianmcn/Zelda1RandoTools/doc/use.md

 Most item progress has semantic meaning to the tracker with regards to routing/reminders/etc as described below.

+Note: while you can interact with Triforces and Items in the Dungeon Item Area, in practice you will instead typically interact with these in the [dungeon inset](#dungeon-inset), which provides a duplicate view of each column.

 ### <a id="main-oia"></a> Other Item Area

 ![Other Item Area screenshot](screenshots/other-item-area.png)

-**White Sword Item, Coast Item, Armos Item** - just like dungeon item boxes
+**White Sword Item, Coast Item, Armos Item** - behave just like dungeon item boxes, and are typically interacted with [from the overworld map](#item-box-on-ow-map)

 - If the white sword cave location is known to be an overworld spot blocked by Raft/PowerBracelet/Ladder/Recorder, a tiny icon of that blocker appears in its upper right.
 This is to help keep track of things if playing using the "Force Overworld Block" flag setting of the rando.